apache/pulsar/site2/docs/deploy-dcos.md

 * 1 [Prometheus](http://prometheus.io/) instance and 1 [Grafana](https://grafana.com/) instance

-> When you run DC/OS, a ZooKeeper cluster already run at `master.mesos:2181`, thus you do not have to install or start up ZooKeeper separately.
+> When you run DC/OS, a ZooKeeper cluster already runs at `master.mesos:2181`, thus you do not have to install or start up ZooKeeper separately.

 After executing the `dcos` command above, click on the **Services** tab in the DC/OS [GUI interface](https://docs.mesosphere.com/latest/gui/), which you can access at [http://m1.dcos](http://m1.dcos) in this example.
 You should see several applications in the process of deploying.